Maryville University: Maryville University Library

 The Maryville University Library building opened in 1988 and was renovated in 2007 and again in 2015.
-Its 54,000 square foot area, on two floors, contain over a quarter of a million volumes plus collections of reference works, periodicals, and databases.
-As a member of the Missouri Bibliographic Information User System (MOBIUS), the library offers students interlibrary loan (ILL) from any other member institution.
-Other resources include eBooks, streaming video, the New York Times, and access to UpToDate.
+It is a member of the Missouri Bibliographic Information User System (MOBIUS).

 Athletics

 Maryville athletic teams are known as the Saints.
 The university competes at the NCAA Division II level in the Great Lakes Valley Conference (GLVC).
-Maryville was accepted into the GLVC for the 2009–10 school year, when the school began the transition to NCAA Division II athletics.
+Maryville was accepted into the GLVC for the 2009–10 school year when the school began transitioning to NCAA Division II athletics.
 Maryville became an active member of Division II in July 2011.
 The Saints had formerly competed in the St. Louis Intercollegiate Athletic Conference, a Division III conference, since 1989 and had competed in Division III sports since 1978.
+As of 2022, Maryville University received the Presidents' Award for Academic Excellence as a Division II school that has achieved an Academic Success Rate of 94%.

-Maryville University sponsors teams in 11 men's and 12 women's NCAA sanctioned sports.
+Maryville has 22 athletic teams competing in NCAA Division II.
+The university has a total of 23 varsity sports teams, including men's baseball, basketball, cross country, football, golf, ice hockey, lacrosse, soccer, swimming and diving, tennis, track and field (indoor and outdoor), volleyball, and wrestling; and women's basketball, cross country, golf, lacrosse, soccer, softball, swimming and diving, tennis, track and field (indoor and outdoor), and volleyball.